pickyourtrail_logo

 • Photography is welcome throughout the site, including inside the Glacier Palace.

-Is Matterhorn Glacier Paradise Worth Visiting?
+Is Matterhorn Glacier Paradise in Zermatt Worth Visiting?

 Matterhorn Glacier Paradise is one of the most extraordinary high-altitude experiences.
 The cable car ride to the summit is a full sensory experience.
 It is an ideal destination for adventurous travellers, families or anyone who wishes to explore the Swiss Alps.
 Plan ahead and book your cable car tickets with our best-selling Switzerland Tour Package for a hassle-free travel experience.